-Nonetheless, it is still worth visiting Sparta.
+Nonetheless, it is still worth visiting.
 The modern city is a great place to stop for dinner or a Greek coffee as you people-watch in the central plateia.
-The restaurants of Κεχριμπάρι (“Amber”) or Kapari are local favourite choices.
+The restaurants of Κεχριμπάρι (“Amber”) or Kapari are local favourites.

 Visit the ruins of ancient Sparta, the Sanctuary of Artemis Orthia, and the tomb of Leonidas.
 Then, browse the exhibits at the Archaeological Museum of Sparta.

 Pikoulianika is a tiny village located just 4km away from modern Mystras, just past the Byzantine old city.
-It is only one square mile large but it is pleasant to venture here in order to dine at one of the excellent restaurants in the village.
+It is tiny, covering a surface area of just one square mile.
+But nonetheless, it is pleasant to venture here in order to dine at one of the excellent restaurants in the village.

 While there are Greek foods that are globally renowned like moussaka and pastitsio, each region of Greece also has its own regional delicacies.
 In Lakonia, you can try Lakonia sausages, handmade and prepared with sage and a variety of spices.

-Mystras sits on the slopes of Mount Taygetos.
-As such, there are a plethora of hiking trails that depart from the village.
+Mystras sits on the slopes of Mount Taygetos and there are a plethora of hiking trails that depart from the village.

 If you are an experienced hiker, you may want to conquer the hike to the mountain’s 2407m peak.
 This entails a full day of hiking and you can opt to do so independently or with a local guide.